royaltronics/royal-php-rasp/README.md

 - CGI/FastCGI: A versatile and standard way to interface external applications with web servers, allowing PHP to be used on a variety of server types.
 - Command Line Interface (CLI): For running PHP scripts from the command line, useful for cron jobs and maintenance scripts.

-Regardless of your PHP environment, My_RASP provides an additional layer of security by monitoring and logging function calls that could potentially be exploited.
+Regardless of your PHP environment, royal-php-rasp provides an additional layer of security by monitoring and logging function calls that could potentially be exploited.

 ## Prerequisites